The 1031 Exchange Ultimate Guide for Real Estate Investors

 3. The 45-Day Identification Window

-Now, if you are an experienced investor, you probably recognize that this is not a lot of time to find a property, especially in today’s hot market.
+Now, if you are an experienced investor, you probably recognize that this is not a lot of time to find a property, especially when it’s a hot market.
 Sometimes I will go six months without buying a property, simply because I can’t find a deal worthy of buying!
-I think this is a great indication that the creators of this rule didn’t invest in real estate, but this 45 day rule is unlikely to change anytime soon, so just understand that the day you sell your relinquished property, the clock begins ticking.
+I think this is a great indication that the creators of this rule didn’t invest in real estate, but this 45-day rule is unlikely to change anytime soon, so just understand that the day you sell your relinquished property, the clock begins ticking.

 "The identification must be in writing, signed by you and delivered to a person involved in the exchange like the seller of the replacement property or the qualified intermediary.
-However, notice to your attorney, real estate agent, accountant or similar persons acting as your agent is not sufficient" (Like-Kind Exchanges Under IRC Code Section 1031).
+However, notice to your attorney, real estate agent, accountant or similar persons acting as your agent is not sufficient."

 Want more articles like this?